confidential-computing/governance/Board Meeting Minutes/CCC Board Minutes 2020-03-12.md

 2.  **Agenda Items & Motions**

-    1. The board approves the minutes of the February 27, 2020 meeting with no abstentions or objections.
+    1. The board approves the minutes of the February 27, 2020 meeting with no objections, and no abstentions other than the TAC chair.

     2. The board approves the Outreach expense for Linux Foundation Creative Design Support Services at a 'PLUS' level for an annual